-The blogosphere and news sites have been bristling that Barack Obama is allowing water from Great Lakes region to be pumped and sold to China.
+The blogosphere and news sites have been bristling that former President of the United States, Barack Obama allowed water from Great Lakes region to be pumped and sold to China.
 It’s a Lie.
 What’s worse is that none of these blog authors are checking the facts.
 Their lazy practice is to re-blog poorly written posts from inflammatory sites.
 Here is the Truth.

-Lie #1 – Obama Allows Great Lakes Water to Be Sold To China as Half the U.S. Faces Extreme Water Crisis
+Lie #1 – Obama Allowed Great Lakes Water to Be Sold To China as Half the U.S. Faces Extreme Water Crisis

 Half-Lie #2 – Companies are pumping millions of gallons of water out of the Great Lakes and selling it to China.

 There is bit of truth to this.
 Companies can collect and bottle water in the Great Lakes region but only in containers of 5.7 gallons or less.
 However the collection of water is not directly from the lakes but from the aquifers in the region.
 Since 2000, Nestle Waters North America sell bottled “Spring Water” marketed with the Ice Mountain label.
 It’s bottling centers are located in Mecosta County, Michigan and Guelph, Ontario.
 Each plant supposedly bottles 700,000 gallons a day.
 However a a 2000 report by the International Joint Commission noted that the Great Lakes basin imports 14 times the amount of bottled water that is withdrawn and shipped elsewhere.

 Lie #3 – Obama allowed container ships to come into the Great Lakes, fill up and export our water to Asia.